b3n0y/ResolveDevDoc/docs/source/UI_elements_func.rst

 ..  topic:: Description

-	This function is
+	This function returns the number of column of a UITreeItem containing data.

 **Type:** return int

-..  note:: Not tested yet
+..  code-block:: python

-	win['mytreeitem'].ColumnCount()
+	print(parent.ColumnCount())

 Window